PDM to divert energies for fair elections, says Fazl

 ISLAMABAD: The Pakistan Democratic Movement (PDM) on Wednesday rejected what it called the unilateral electoral reforms by the government calling use of Electronic Voting Machine (EVM) as the simplest way to rig elections.

-“The EVM is the simplest way to rig elections and the PDM rejects the government's unilateral electoral reforms and Azad Jammu and Kashmir election results held on July 25,” PDM President Maulana Fazlur Rehman while addressing a press conference after a PDM meeting here said.
+“The EVM is the simplest way to rig elections and the PDM rejects the government's unilateral electoral reforms and Azad Jammu and Kashmir's election results held on July 25,” PDM President Maulana Fazalur Rehman while addressing a press conference after a PDM meeting here said.

 The Maulana said the PDM leaders took an in-depth review of internal and external challenges facing Pakistan after which the participants demanded that parliament should be taken into confidence on the situation in the neighbouring war-torn country.